Limits of Latin squares: Latinons and the statements of the main results

 \subsubsection{Regular versus random alternation}

-Consider the partition $\partition{n}$.
+Consider the partition $\partition{n}$ which we defined earlier as the equipartition of $[0,1]$ into $n$ intervals.
 Let $C_n:[0,1]^2\rightarrow[0,1]$ be the `chessboard graphon', that is $C_n$ is either constant $0$ or $1$ on each $\interval{n}{i} \times \interval{n}{j}$ depending on the parity of $i+j$.
 Let $R_n$ be a graphon in which a constant $0$ or $1$ on each $\interval{n}{i} \times \interval{n}{j}$ ($i\le j$) is chosen uniformly at random.
 Recall that $R_n$ can be thought of as the adjacency matrix of an Erd\H{o}s--R\'enyi random graph $\mathbb{G}(n,\frac12)$ (except the values on the diagonal).
 Thus, basic theory of graphons tells us that $(C_n)_n$ converges to the complete balanced bipartite graphon while $(R_n)_n$ converges to the constant-one-half graphon.
 Our examples below can be thought of as a Latin square counterpart to this difference between `regular fifty-fifty' versus `random fifty-fifty'.

 For each $n$, define an $n\times n$ matrix $H_n$,

 It is easy to check that for $n$ even, $H_n$ is actually a Latin square.

 Let us now consider a matrix $P_n$ which should be informally thought of in the following way: